Updating our 2019 snapshot of travel and tourism in Mexico.

-I see the video as aspirational in tone, a reminder of the current political scene and one that explicitly states that expectations are raised.
+The new administration is raising and changing expectations.
 How travel and tourism contribute to the wellbeing of locals and visitors is the goal by which we will measure impact.

 We also request transparency and multilingualism, particularly important in this International Year of Indigenous Languages.
-For me, the allure of travel in Mexico is meeting Mexicans, and I feel doubly blessed when invited into Indigenous friends’ homes and conversations.
+For Planeta.com, the allure of travel in Mexico is meeting Mexicans, and we are doubly blessed when invited into Indigenous friends’ homes and conversations.

 Questions = Preguntas

 - Is the new national tourism strategy available online? = ¿La nueva estrategia nacional de turismo está disponible en línea?

 - What are the relevant online websites and resources? = ¿Cuáles son los sitios web y recursos relevantes en línea?

 Will this be a good thing?
 It would be nice to see a detailed plan.
 And transparency throughout the relocation (and beyond) is a must!#MexicoExplained @VisitMex @ronmader @SECTUR_mx @planetanews https://t.co/FrszuSyu6I